|

 Obviously, you’ll be saving so much money if you travel in the fall because all the attractions are closed!
 Just joking!

 But you still save money just because you aren’t paying a premium for traveling in the summer.
 Flights and hotel will often have reduced rates during the fall.
+On top of that, certain tourist attractions will also have discounted prices during low season.
+Think of all the money savings!

 two people are jumping for joy in a field in the royal botanical gardens in Edinburgh in the fall.
 The trees behind them are starting to change colours from green to burnt yellow.
 There are some leaves below them on the grass that have already fallen.
 The couple is also dressed for fall, wearing a fall jacket, boots, a hat, and gloves.